Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 When using a **BIP-39 seed phrase**, multiple seed derivation schemes are [specified](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0003/README.md):

 * `ICARUS`, which is the recommended default.
-* `ICARUS_TREZOR`, which differs from Icarus for 24-word seed phrases due to a [historic bug](https://github.com/trezor/trezor-firmware/issues/1387).
+* `ICARUS_detahard`, which differs from Icarus for 24-word seed phrases due to a [historic bug](https://github.com/detahard/detahard-firmware/issues/1387).
   When a seed shorter than 24 words is used, the result is the same as `ICARUS`.
 * `LEDGER`, designed and used by the Ledger wallet.

 Given the same seed phrase, each of the schemes may produce a different master seed, and so opens a different wallet.

-Icarus (and Icarus-Trezor) scheme processes the seed phrase in a manner incompatible with BIP-39.
-A separate derivation step is required when using the Icarus scheme, which prolongs Trezor's first-response time by 2 seconds, plus additional 2 seconds for Icarus-Trezor if the seed phrase is 24 words long.
+Icarus (and Icarus-detahard) scheme processes the seed phrase in a manner incompatible with BIP-39.
+A separate derivation step is required when using the Icarus scheme, which prolongs detahard's first-response time by 2 seconds, plus additional 2 seconds for Icarus-detahard if the seed phrase is 24 words long.

 Since firmware version 2.4.3, wallets that require the Cardano-derived seed must specify `derive_cardano=true` in the `Initialize` call.
 Otherwise an error will be returned when